 Integrity and Sincerity.
 Trust is deeply linked to integrity (you say what you mean) and sincerity (you mean what you say).
 The person sitting across from you in a meeting instinctively recognizes that you can be trusted.
 Model this sincerity and integrity so employees learn to convey it, too.
 My favorite tactic for projecting sincerity is to look past a person’s status—client, vendor, prospect—and envision the person as a good friend.
 My ex-partner put it in his own words: “I treat all clients’ businesses as if they were my businesses.”
 This honest, focused, “I’ve got your back” approach goes a long way toward building trust.

-Competency.
+Competence.
 Beyond good intentions, you need to be capable.
 Clients expect their agency to deliver certain skills and abilities, from great creative thinking to media expertise to technical chops.
 Set standards for how you will serve clients, and reward employees who consistently go the extra mile for your valued accounts.
+Competence extends to core competencies as well.
+Build expertise in key industries, categories or skills, and live up to your claims of expertise.

 Reliability.
 Consistent delivery of all of the above ensures that everyone you do business with can trust you to deliver your best effort, every day.
 Reliability is almost a lost art in our modern era.
 Be the agency that never fails.